bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 ### Example

-The following is an example of remote plugin execution, all you need to get started:
+The following is an example of remote plugin execution, and this is all you need to get started:

 - `buf`
 - A [`buf.gen.yaml`](../../configuration/v1/buf-gen-yaml.md) file